The Philistines send David away from the battlefront. UPDATED.

 VERSE 9.
 Achish answered David, “I know that you are good in my sight, as an angel of God.
 Notwithstanding the princes of the Philistines have said, ‘He shall not go up with us to the battle.’

 you are good in my sight, as an angel of God.
-David had given a favorable testimony about the One God to this Philistine.
+David had given a favorable testimony about the LORD God to this Philistine.

 VERSE 10.
 Therefore now rise up early in the morning with the servants of your lord who have come with you; and as soon as you are up early in the morning, and have light, depart.”